-A County Dragonfly Recorder (CDR) is a skilled volunteer who oversees the collation, validation and verification of records for their chosen area or Vice-County, hence his or her former name Vice-County Recorder (VCR).
-As all records need to be verified, those entered online are sent automatically to the appropriate CDR for checking.
-A small number of specialist CDRs may handle more than one vice-county or verify rare migrant dragonfly sightings across the whole country.
-This policy document explains the role of the CDR.
+A County Dragonfly Recorder (CDR) is a skilled volunteer who oversees the collation, validation and verification of records for their chosen area or Vice-County.
+Any records entered online are sent automatically to the appropriate CDR for checking.

 - If you are interested in learning more about dragonflies, recording or events in your local area please get in touch with your CDR.

 In common with many other recording schemes, BDS Recording divides the country into Watsonian Vice-Counties.
 These were devised in 1852 and do not change over time, as modern county boundaries are redrawn by government to cope with changes in demography.
 The naming of the Vice-Counties (VCs for short) is archaic.
 The greatest discrepancies between the two systems is seen in Wales.

 An map of the VCs of Britain can be found on the BRC website.